artghieri/A-Introduction-to-Python-3/guide.md

 'abracadabra'
 ```

-> ***Note:** Notice that the two strings are joined without any whitespace between them.*
+> ***Note:** The two strings are combined without any spaces between them.*

-String concatenation proves useful for combining related strings, such as merging a first and last name to create a full name:
+Concatenation is also useful for combining related strings, such as creating a full name from a first and last name:

 ```python
 >>> first_name = "Arthur"